 You may earn more than one baccalaureate degree from the College of Liberal Arts and Sciences.
 For example, you may earn a BS in biology and a BA in English, or a BA in mathematics and a BM in music.
 The degrees may be earned concurrently or successively.

-In order to earn additional baccalaureate degrees from CLAS, you must fulfill all requirements for each degree, including those for all majors and for the General Education Program.
+In order to earn additional baccalaureate degrees from CLAS, you must fulfill all requirements for each degree, including those for all majors and for the General Education CLAS Core.
 You must also fulfill the CLAS and UI residence requirements.

 You may earn a University of Iowa baccalaureate degree from another UI college at the same time you are earning your CLAS degree, with the exception of a BAS and BLS degree from University College.
-For example, you may earn a BS from CLAS while also earning a BBA from the Tippie College of Business.
+For example, you may earn a BS in Psychology from CLAS while also earning a BBA from the Tippie College of Business, or you may earn a BA in Spanish from CLAS while also earning a BA from the College of Public Health.

 In order to earn concurrent baccalaureate degrees from different colleges, you must: